dmbarbour/glas/docs/GlasApps.md

 A transaction can query a clock.
 A repeating transaction can wait on that clock, i.e. by aborting the transaction until the time is right.
 However, repeatedly querying the clock and aborting is extremely inefficient, so we'll want to optimize this pattern.

 * `sys.time.now()` - Returns a TimeStamp for estimated time of commit.
 By default, this timestamp is a rational number of seconds since Jan 1, 1601 UTC, i.e. Windows NT epoch with flexible precision.
 Multiple queries to the same clock within a transaction will return the same value.
 * `sys.time.await(TimeStamp)` - Diverge unless `sys.time.now() >= TimeStamp`.
-A runtime can easily optimize this to wait for the specified time.
+A runtime can easily optimize a stable computation to wait for the specified time.
 The runtime can also precompute the transaction slightly ahead of time and hold it ready to commit, a viable basis for soft real-time systems.

 In context of a distributed runtime and network partitioning, each node maintains a local estimate of the runtime clock.
 When the nodes interact, we don't need to synchronize clocks, but we must track the maximum observed timestamp (received from 'now' or passed to 'await') that might have contributed to an interaction to ensure we observe a monotonic distributed clock.
 Fixing clock drift and aligning with true time is best left to NTP or PTP.